NJ high school football game postponed after shooting to resume at Lincoln Financial Field in Philly

-The Philadelphia Eagles organization confirmed those plans to sister station WPVI on Monday.
+The Philadelphia Eagles organization offered to host the game and confirmed those plans to sister station WPVI on Monday.

 The game will be played at 4 p.m.
 Wednesday.